ITSLeeds/VectorTiles/README.md

 You will need to project your dataset to `epsg:4326` and convert them into the `.geojson` format.
 This can be done in a wide range of free GIS software such a [QGIS](https://qgis.org/en/site/)

+## Part 1: Making Vector Titles
+### Making a Basemaps

+To have a basemap, you have three main choices:

+1. Get your basemap from a 3rd party service such as Mapbox, depending on your usage you may need to pay.
+2. Get pre-made tiles from OpenMapTiles, free for non-profit uses but a $1000 fee for commercial projects
+3. Generate your own tiles, free but most difficult.

+#### Using OpenMapTiles

+You can sign up for a free account at www.openmaptiles.com

+#### Generating your own Basemap

+### Making Tiles from your own Data

 ## Get started
 Converting a shapefile into tile: